 An introduction to basic biological principles with a human perspective and application.
 Includes discussion of the molecular and cellular basis of life, genetics and genetic disease, selected organ systems and disease, and the sustainability of life on Earth.
+Concurrent registration in BIO121L is required.
 (Three hours lecture, one three-hour lab.
 A student may not receive credit for both BIO 121 and 103.
 Does not apply to the major or minor in biology.
 Students are strongly encouraged to take CHM 102 before taking this class.)